Arturo Merino

 Petr Gregor, Arturo Merino, and Torsten Mütze

 In Proc.
-47th International Symposium on Mathematical Foundations of Computer Science, 2022
+47th Mathematical Foundations of Computer Science, 2022